 - You can just get the book (but as I said above, the group that used Chrysanthemum and not just the talking had better results)

 What ever option you choose, you'll need the book.

 You will not be able to keep dieting and do the Body Coaching unless you alter it significantly.
 For one thing, you'd be sending your body mixed messages, saying all the right things, yet continuing to sabotage your health.

-We don't know what the long term will hold with this, but the first 30 was positive in every way possible.
 This is probably not the be-all end all for reversing diet damage, but it's a place to redeem your relationship with your body and start to work together for your ultimate health.

 Image credit: © Can Stock Photo / ollyy